Documentation

-With the GenHTTP framework, developers should be able to easily develop new web applications in a short time.
+With the GenHTTP framework, developers can quickly create new web services.
 Everything else is provided by the server infrastructure as well as the excellent ecosystem of .NET which easily allows to build, test, and run applications.

 Getting Started